zoemaj/DCA/README.md

 # Neural Network DCA

+Welcome to the exploration of DnaJ domain and SIS1 protein sequences using Direct Coupling Analysis, pseudolikelihood maximization, and machine learning.
+If you just want to read the informations about the functions, please go directly to "Content and Organization" :)
+If you want to know everythings, as what is the goal of this project or how the folders are structured, please continue.

 ## Description
 The goal of Neural Network DCA is to enable DCA-based protein contact prediction using non-linear models.
 The scripts contained in this repository allow to train different neural network architectures on an MSA to predict the type of a residue given all other residues in a sequence and then to extract the knowledge learned by the network to do contact prediction.

+## What about chaperons?
+Misfolded proteins can lead to aggregation, resulting in neuromuscular and neurodegenerative diseases, or lysosomal dysfunction.
+Heat shock proteins 70 (HSP70) play a crucial role as chaperones in various protein folding processes, involving ATP hydrolysis facilitated by the J-domain binding to HSP70.
+Recent research have explored DnaJ domain and SIS1 protein sequences using Direct Coupling Analysis, pseudolikelihood maximization, and machine learning.
+However, inappropriate results necessitated a new approach, involving code modifications and optimization.
+These changes include a new couplings formulation, a variable number of amino acid values per position, a smaller batch size, hyperparameter tuning with different optimizers (Adam, AdamW, SGD, Adagrad, and AdaDelta), a comparison by taking the average across different models or couplings, or on the Frobenius norms.
+Additionally, a comparison was conducted by learning the class of the sequence or not.
+Furthermore, protein contact predictions were also performed for the Mitochondrial protein import protein MAS5 (gene YDJ1).

 ## Installation
 To run these scripts, the user must have the following Python packages installed :